rkotze/rkotze.github.io/_drafts/2020-07-12-first-vscode-extension.md

 This is all in the generated project, once you `npm i` and press F5 to launch the extension.
 Then search the command palette to find your hello world command.

-You are now well on your way to making your first VS Code extension.
+You are now well on your way to *making your own* VS Code extension.

 ## How easy is it to unit test my extension?

-To help getting started with **unit testing** your extension see my post on [unit tests and mocking VS Code API using Jest](/coding/unit-test-mock-vs-code-extension-api-jest).
-It provides working unit test examples for mocking the API based off my Git Mob VS code extension.
+The vs code extension is essentially still a JavaScript project and so you can use any testing framework you like.
+To help with this I've written a post on [unit tests and mocking VS Code API using Jest](/coding/unit-test-mock-vs-code-extension-api-jest).
+It provides **working unit test examples** for mocking the API based off my Git Mob VS Code extension.

+## Publish your extension

+To help speed up the process of publishing to the **Visual Studio Market Place** I've created a post about [deploy VS code extension via Azure pipeline](/coding/deploy-vscode-extension-azure-pipeline).
+This covers how to build and deploy your extension but also from an automated pipeline.
+To further improve the pipeline to run unit tests I've also publish this, [build a CD Azure pipeline](/coding/build-ci-azure-pipeline-vscode-extension).

 ## More example code